Nystul-the-Magician/dfunity-mods/RealtimeReflections/ReadMe_RealtimeReflections.txt

 This mod adds realtime reflections for floor textures (interiors) and water tiles (exteriors).

 **REQUIREMENTS**
-Daggerfall Unity build 55 or higher (v0.3.2 +).
+developed and tested with Daggerfall Unity v0.4.12. so make sure you use a at least this version.
-Deferred Rendering activated in settings
+Deferred Rendering must be activated in the settings of Daggerfall Unity!

 **INSTALLATION**
 Put the realtimereflections.dfmod package inside 'DaggerfallUnity_Data/StreamingAssets/Mods'.